kirubarajan/fellow/README.md

 2. [MongoDB](https://www.mongodb.com/) for database (although the data is technically relational, NoSQL is fast to develop with and the schema dictates document-level references anyway).
 3. [JWT/Passport](https://jwt.io/) for authentication (extra feature talked about at length in Documentation section).

-## Notable changes
+## Notable changes and additions

 1. The `id`s of cards and lists are immutable strings (not `int`s) as per MongoDB's standard schemas.
 2. The `edit` routes have been changed to `/card/edit/:cardId` and `/list/edit/:listId` for consistency.
-3. I added a `/card/all` route to return all cards made by the user.
+3. Added a `/card/all` route to return all cards made by the user.
-4. I added a `/list/all` route to return all lists made by the user (useful for debugging).
+4. Added a `/list/all` route to return all lists made by the user (useful for debugging).
-5. I added timestamps using a `createdAt` field to all documents.
+5. Added timestamps using a `createdAt` field to all documents.
-6. I added an author field using `creator` to all documents.
+6. Added an author field using `creator` to all documents.
+7. Built middleware in `/server/auth/middleware.js` to check if token exists.

 ## DevOps